wictorwilen/Microsoft-teams-docs/teams/composeextensions.md

 * Usage charts and reports
 * Images and media content
 * Sales opportunities and leads

+>**Note:** If your app includes a compose extension and you publish the app to the Office Store, the compose extension appears in the **Messaging** category of the **Discover apps** experience in Teams.
+To avoid confusion, we recommend not using the term "compose extension" in any customer-facing UI or communications.

 ## Add a compose extension to your app